 Bold and spicy Pan Fried Korean Pork Chops!
-A recipe that will perk up dinner any night of the week.Â
+An easy pork chop recipe that will perk up dinner any night of the week.

 Disclosure: This post is sponsored by the National Pork Board.
 All opinions are our own.

+We all love simple recipes that are quick enough to make after a long day at work.
 When those same recipes are also special enough to make for weekend dinner parties, what a bonus!

-Today’s Pan Fried Korean Pork Chops are such a recipe.
+Today’s Pan-Fried Korean Pork Chops are such a recipe.

 The pork chops are rich and spicy with a tangy-sweet note from the marinade.
 As the pork chops cook, the marinade simmers into a thick glistening pan sauce that packs a punch.

-You can serve these pork chops with a simple veggie side dish, like snap peas, for a simple low carb meal.
-Or make them the centerpiece of an Asian-inspired holiday feast, with kimchi, fried rice, and stir fried vegetables.
+You can serve these pork chops with a simple veggie side dish, like snap peas, or cauliflower rice, for a simple low carb meal.

 I have used this Korean-style marinade on many forms of protein.
 Yet I believe it’s at its best on pork!